SABR Editorial Board seeks new baseball research project proposals

 For the past 50 years, SABR’s mission has always been to publish and promote member research.
 That research has taken many forms, from the early days of committee newsletters and pamphlets to today’s collaborative model of printed and electronic books, themed research journals, and multimedia web projects.

-SABR’s new Editorial Board — which includes Scott Bush, Christina Kahrl, Bill Nowlin, Jacob Pomrenke, Anthony Salazar, Cecilia Tan, and Sarah Wexler — was established to evaluate proposals for publication.
+SABR’s Editorial Board — which includes Scott Bush, Bill Nowlin, Jacob Pomrenke, Cecilia Tan, Marlene Vogelsang, and Sarah Wexler — was established in 2020 to evaluate proposals for publication.
 The Board welcomes new project proposals from members to be considered for publication through the Digital Library, SABR.org, or any other multimedia formats.
 We strongly encourage new proposals that have no intention of being published as a book.

 - Visit https://bit.ly/sabr-editorial-board-proposals to submit a SABR project proposal online